Language and Culture Studies

 What Will You Learn?

-The Language and Culture Studies department at Millersville University offers a rich language and culture curriculum.
+The English and World Languages Department at Millersville University offers a rich language and culture curriculum.
 Students graduating from the program will be able to use the language of their major at an advanced proficiency level, communicate successfully in a multicultural environment and demonstrate awareness of historical and political realities of diverse countries, regions and ethnic groups.
 The undergraduate degree encompasses the liberal arts and is designed to allow students to complete a minor or second major in another discipline within four years.

-The Language and Culture Studies department encourages all students with a major or minor in French, German or Spanish to study abroad for a summer, a semester or an academic year in a country where their language is spoken.
+The English and World Languages Department encourages all students with a major or minor in French, German or Spanish to study abroad for a summer, a semester or an academic year in a country where their language is spoken.
 Millersville has partner universities in France, Germany, Spain and Chile, but students can also participate in other programs.